REQUIREMENTS AND CAMPUS GUIDE

 Where is Rice University?

 Rice is located on a 300-acre campus in the heart of Houston, Texas, the fourth largest city in America.
-Houston is an incredibly diverse city, with residents that speak 145 different languages.
+Houston is an incredibly diverse city, with residents that speak at least 145 different languages.
 Rice is connected to the rest of Houston via metro, but students don’t have to venture far to briefly escape campus; Rice Village is a nearby shopping district where students can shop, eat, or people watch.
 Another way students connect with the surrounding area is through Passport to Houston, which gives students unlimited free access to zoos and museums.

 What are academics at Rice like?

 Rice consists of eight schools, six of which are for undergraduate students: